 When You Sweat, You Get Rid Of The following:

 It is a known fact that the body excretes various toxins, pollutants, plastics, pesticides, herbicides, and heavy metals through sweat.
-In fact, sweat is the primary source of excretion for these compounds, with higher concentrations compared to blood or urine.
+Sweat is the primary source of excretion for these compounds, with higher concentrations compared to blood or urine.

 Microplastics: Hormonal Affect And Fertility